What is the Wages Protection System (WPS)

 - Taking protective and proactive measures to reduce labour disputes pertaining to wages.

 WPS targets the following parties from the Ministry partners:

 Workers: each and every individual who works in the private sector in return for agreed-upon wages and who has a labour card issued by the Ministry;

 Employers: whoever owns a company or institution registered with the Ministry and hires one or more workers in return for agreed-upon wages;

 Banks: the financial institution which the employer has a bank account that is used to transfer the wages amount through WPS to the appointed agent to distribute to the employee.

-Agent: any bank, bureau de change, or financial institution approved and authorized by the Central Bank of the UAE to offer wages payment services via the Wages Protection System.
-The Central Bank of the UAE will issue a regularly updated list showing names of approved and authorized agents.
+Agent: any bank, bureau de change, or financial institution approved and authorised by the Central Bank of the UAE to offer wages payment services via the Wages Protection System.
+The Central Bank of the UAE will issue a regularly updated list showing names of approved and authorised agents.

 Joining WPS requires:

 - The company needs to be registered with the Ministry;